Looking for a gay hotel in Tokyo? Here are our favorite hotels all cool and stylish, including guesthouses and hostels…

 The traditional architecture of the home is stunning enough, with the ability to choose between a western style room or a traditional Japanese room.
 But what makes this place special is the location: it's surrounded by stunning mountains and foliage which, of course, are most spectacular during the leaf changing season in Autumn.

-If you're travelling outside of Tokyo, use our Japan itinerary article to help inspire and craft out your travels.
+If you're traveling outside of Tokyo, use our Japan itinerary article to help inspire and craft out your travels.

 Read more travel adventures like this in our book!